ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 The following Python libraries and their exact versions are necessary to ensure the stable and error-free execution of the code within this repository, reflecting the environment in which the original experiments were conducted.

-# 1. Install a Specific Python Version
+## 1. Install a Specific Python Version

 pyenv install 3.9.19

-# 2. Set Local Python Version
+## 2. Set Local Python Version

 Navigate to the root directory of this repository and set the local Python version.

 pyenv local 3.9.19

-# 3. Create and activate a Virtual Environment
+## 3. Create and activate a Virtual Environment

 Create a virtual environment named .venv:

 python -m venv .venv

-Activate the Virtual Environment
+Activate the virtual environment:

 source .venv/bin/activate

-# 4. Install Required Libraries
+## 4. Install Required Libraries

 Now, install all the necessary Python libraries and their specific versions.
 These versions have been tested to be compatible with TensorFlow 2.5.0 and the experiments.